Where are you on the earnings curve for solo-professionals?

 Consultants earning more than $150,000 per year had 6 or more clients per year and marketed DAILY.
 They also used a portfolio of marketing approaches to fill their prospect funnel.
 Their marketing portfolio included; referrals, speaking, networking, LinkedIn outreach, free seminars/webinars, and web/email automation.

 This doesn't mean you should be doing all of these things.
 In my experience it is best to focus on three marketing channels that best fit your style and the niche.
-You want these three channels to create a flow from attracting leads to closing clients - that's part of what you learn in the course Starting and Building a Thriving Consulting Business.
+You want these three channels to create a flow from attracting leads to closing clients - that's part of what you learn in Consulting Mastery Seriestm courses and mentoring.

 Strategies, Tactics, and Tips for